 Professor Bilmes wrote a 3-part three-part Harvard case study of the Walter Reed National Military Medical Center and produced a documentary film on the care of amputees at Walter Reed which won a Palm D'Or at the Chagrin documentary film festival.
 She is the recipient of many awards and honors, including the 2008 “Speaking Truth to Power” Award by the American Friends Service Committee.
 She has been featured in numerous films and documentaries, including Charles Ferguson’s academy-award nominated film “No End in Sight.”

 Bilmes previously worked in London, Madrid and Moscow with the Boston Consulting Group.
 She is a member of the Council on Foreign Relations, a Fellow of the National Academy of Public Administration and an affiliate of the Mossavar-Rahmani Center for Business and Government, the Taubman Center for State and Local Government, the Belfer Center for Science and International Affairs, and the Rappaport Center for Greater Boston.
-She holds a BA and MBA from Harvard University and has also taught and studied at Oxford University.
+She holds a BA and MBA from Harvard University and a D.Phil from the University of Oxford, where she is also an Adjunct Professor.
 She is the daughter of a World War II veteran.